 Ah, yeah – Spurs are rubbish now.
 There’s always that.

-How does Football Index work in this situation?
+How does the Sorare Review work in this situation?
 Well, you’d be crazy to bet against City winning this one – they are easing their way ahead in the Premier League whereas Spurs are too busy shipping FIVE to Everton in an FA Cup game and flogging merch based around a meaningless League Cup Final defeat to the Etihad masters!

 Pep has just been crowned Premier League Manager of the Month and Ilkay Gundogan has been given the player crown – whereas Mourinho is hoping that Harry Kane’s ankles get through 90 minutes and that the City half has enough room for all 11 players.